sachinB94/style-guide/README.md

 ## Blocks

-  - Use braces with all the blocks (even single line 'if' statements).
+  - Use braces with all the blocks (even single line `if` statements).

     ```javascript
     // bad